LetMeBeJim/JimsRecipeSite/client/src/component/pages/Markdown/article.md

 You, yes you, used webkit for fancy card in recipes, if something goes wrong, remove that!

 ### To Do
-- [ ] Layout Recipes Database
+- [ ] Optimize for mobile
-    - [x] do bootstrap maybe?
+    -[x] Home page
-- [x] Optimize for mobile
+    -[ ] individual recipes
-    - [ ] definitely use bootstrap for all pages other than Home, that one is gone
+    -[ ] markdown
-- [ ] Add actual recipe data
+- [ ] Add actual recipe data that you like
-    - [x] database structure done
+- [ ] Either use query string to get recipes, or move the page formatting into a function
-- [x] Remember to add insta link in the recipe data entry, use the insta link to get image for banner display
+- [ ] Dynamic routing?
-- [ ] Sub pages?
+- [ ] Do a dynamic page about languages I know and where I learned them from, when cursor hover on language, make it so all other courses disappear and only where I learned that language remains
 - [ ] Write something in the about me section

 ### Super super future functionalities